AntonioFeijaoUK/www-antoniofeijao-com/docs/about-me.md

 </div>

-I’m a seasoned professional with over 16 years of expert-level experience in Linux, networking, cybersecurity, and infrastructure.
+<p>I’m a seasoned professional with over 16 years of expert-level experience in Linux, networking, cybersecurity, and infrastructure.

 I hold AWS Specialty certifications in Advanced Networking and Security, as well as Professional Architect and DevOps certifications.